-A Turkish villager renovating his cellar in 1963 broke through to something extraordinary: Derinkuyu, a massive multi-level city carved entirely into rock.
+Back in 1963, a Turkish villager was renovating his cellar when he broke through to something absolutely extraordinary: Derinkuyu, this massive multi-level city that was carved entirely out of rock.

 He had literally stumbled into a forgotten world that once sheltered thousands of people during invasions and persecution.
 While Derinkuyu itself does not appear in our rankings, the discovery speaks to how much history remains buried beneath our feet.